hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Appointment scheduling and reminders
 - Kick counter and contraction timer
-- Preview of the foetus size (comparaison to fruits)
+- Preview of the foetus size (comparaison to fruits with image)
 - Content management for pregnancy information
 - Push notifications
 - Settings and preferences